 StreetGames’ work is delivered in partnership with an expert network of around 1,600 community organisations, working in low-income, underserved communities across the UK.
 The collective power and reach of the network enables unparalleled access to young people growing up in over 4,000 poverty-hit localities.

-Our approach, Doorstep Sport is activity that is delivered in local communities in the right style, at the right time, at the right price and by the right people.
-Doorstep Sport is an effective intervention to engage young people in positive activities and is widely recognised across many sectors, including, the sport, youth, community safety and health sectors.
+Our core approach, Doorstep Sport, is activity that is delivered in local communities in the right style, at the right time, at the right price and by the right people.
+Doorstep Sport is an effective intervention to engage young people in positive activities and is widely recognised across many sectors, including the sport, youth, community safety and health sectors.

-StreetGames purpose is to help community organisations to provide Doorstep Sport in a way that both keeps young people healthier, safer and more successful.
+StreetGames’ purpose is to help community organisations to provide effective Doorstep Sport in a way that supports young people to be healthier, safer and more successful.

 Join our network!